clustertech/cpfs-os/docs/user-guide/install.md

 Thank you for using the open-source version of CPFS, the ClusterTech Parallel File System.
-CPFS provides you with a high-performance distributed parallel filesystem which is fault tolerant while being very easy to set up.
+CPFS provides you with a high-performance distributed parallel file system which is fault tolerant and simple to set up.
 The interface is highly POSIX compliant, so most applications do not need to be rewritten to enjoy the high speed and fault tolerance provided by CPFS.
 In this document, we guide you through the set up procedures.
 But you need some basic concepts first.

 There are three components in a CPFS cluster:

-*DS (The data server)*
+*DS (Data server)*
-: A data server is a daemon process which stores the actual filesystem data in a local directory.
+: A data server is a daemon process which stores the actual file system data in a local directory.
 DSs organize themselves into one or more DS group(s) of 5 (a compile-time constant, see `kNumDSPerGroup` in `cpfs/common.hpp` if you want to change it).
 In case one DS of a group is lost, the group will continue to operate in degraded mode, akin to how a RAID-5 disk array continues to work after losing one disk.
-If a previously failed DS is restarted, it resynchronizes modified files since the failure with other DSs automatically.
-If a new DS is used instead, all files will be resynchronized.
-During the resynchronization process, filesystem requests will queue waiting for its completion and will not be responsive.
+If the failed DS is restarted or replaced, it resynchronizes the content with other DSs automatically.
+The resynchronization is split into phases.
+During each phase, requests to a certain number (by default 32) of files will queue waiting for the completion of their resynchronization.
+There is also an initial period of resynchronization when all file system requests will queue waiting, to allow the system to generate a list of files to resynchronize.
+This period is brief for a restarted DS, but long for a replaced DS.

-There are two implications.
-Firstly, the system will experience only a short period of time that the server is not responsive when a server is lost.
-But when a data server is restarted, the amount of unresponsive time depends on the amount of data to resynchronize: the larger the amount of data to resynchronize, the longer the interruption.

-Secondly, the amount of data to resynchronize depends on the total size of files to resynchronize.
-If files are relatively small, and only a few files are modified, the interruption is very short.
-In contrast, if many files are modified, and they are large, the interruption can be very long.

-*MS (The metadata server)*
+*MS (Metadata server)*
 : A metadata server is a daemon process which stores metadata in a local directory.
 Up to two MS may be set up to provide fault tolerance.
 At any time, one MS is active while the other (if configured) runs as a standby.
 If the standby server finds that the active server is lost and the DSs connect to it, it will take over and become the active server automatically.
-Similar to DS, resynchronization of a restarted MS is automatic, and leads to interruption of service in form of unresponsive server.
+During the resynchronization process, file system requests will queue waiting for its completion.

-*FC (The filesystem client, mount points)*
+*FC (File system client, mount points)*
-: A filesystem client is a FUSE based daemon process which talks to the CPFS servers when a mount point is accessed by other local programs, in order to provide a POSIX filesystem interface at the mount point.
+: A file system client is a FUSE based daemon process which talks to the CPFS servers when a mount point is accessed by other local programs, in order to provide a POSIX file system interface at the mount point.

 An example of a simple CPFS network is as follows.